microsoft/AzureTRE/docs/azure-tre-features/airlock.md

 In an import process, data will transition from more public locations (yet confined to the requestor) to TRE workspace storage, after guaranteeding security automatically and by manual review.

-In an export process data will transition from internal locations (available to the requetor) to public locations in the TRE, after going through a manual review.
+In an export process data will transition from internal locations (available to the requestor) to public locations in the TRE, after going through a manual review.

 Considering that the Airlock requests may require large data movements, the operations can have longer durations, hence becoming the operations asynchronous.
 This is why states like **Approval In-progress**, **Rejection In-progress** or **Blocking In-progress** will be set while there are data movement operations.